 Man’s Search For Meaning, Viktor E. Frankl, pub.
 Rider, 2004

-Originally published in German in 1948, Dr. Frankl’s concentration camp memoir is not an account of the atrocities as such, although many heartbreaking instances are described.
-Rather, the author’s intention is to explore the psychological reactions of the prisoners to their surroundings, to ascertain what mental attitudes allowed some of them, including himself, to maintain their humanity, dignity and hope.
+Originally published in German in 1948, Dr. Frankl’s concentration camp memoir is not an account of the atrocities as such.
+However, many heartbreaking instances are described.
+Rather, the author’s intention is to explore the psychological reactions of the prisoners to their surroundings.
+He wanted to ascertain what mental attitudes allowed some of them, including himself, to maintain their humanity, dignity and hope.
 All this whilst existing under brutal, inhumane conditions.

 ‘The experiences of camp life show that man does have a choice of action.
 There were enough examples, often of a heroic nature, which proved that apathy could be overcome, irritability suppressed.
 Man can preserve a vestige of spiritual freedom, of independence of mind, even in such terrible conditions of psychic and physical stress.
 We who lived in concentration camps can remember the men who walked through the huts comforting others, giving away their last piece of bread.
 They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of the human freedoms – to choose one’s attitude in any given set of circumstances, to choose one’s own way.’

-Descriptions of meaningful experiences and encounters are littered throughout Frankl’s narrative, giving concrete examples alongside the psychological insights.
-The author has experienced human life stripped down to its most primitive state and has returned to tell us what it is that is most essentially us.
-It is that central to human existence is not the search for happiness but the search for meaning: something which gives our life purpose and is held to be of such value that we can survive just about any hardship by holding on to it.
+Descriptions of meaningful experiences and encounters are littered throughout Frankl’s narrative.
+Concrete examples are given alongside the psychological insights.
+The author has experienced human life stripped down to its most primitive state.
+Then he has returned to tell us what it is that is most essentially us.
+It is that central to human existence is not the search for happiness but the search for meaning.
+Something which gives our life purpose and is held to be of such value that we can survive just about any hardship by holding on to it.